tuned-org-uk/arrowspace-rs/paper.md

 # Data Model and Algorithm

-`ArrowSpace` provides an API to use taumode (`λτ`) that is a single, bounded, synthetic score per signal that blends the Rayleigh smoothness energy on a graph with an edgewise dispersion summary; enabling spectra-aware search and range filtering.
-Operationally, `ArrowSpace` stores dense features (inspired by CSR [@Kelly:2020] and `smartcore` [@smartcore:2021]) as rows over item nodes, computes a Laplacian on items, derives per-row Rayleigh energies, compresses them via a bounded map $E/(E+\tau)$, mixes in a dispersion term and uses the resulting `λτ` both for similarity and to build a λ-proximity item graph used across the API.
-This way the `λτ` (taumode) score can rely on a synthesis of the characteristics proper of diffusion models and geometric/topological representation of graphs.
+`ArrowSpace` provides an API to use taumode that is a single, bounded, synthetic score per signal that blends the Rayleigh smoothness energy on a graph with an edgewise dispersion summary; enabling spectra-aware search and range filtering.
+Operationally, `ArrowSpace` stores dense features (inspired by CSR [@Kelly:2020] and `smartcore` [@smartcore:2021]) as rows over item nodes, computes a Laplacian on items, derives per-row Rayleigh energies, compresses them via a bounded map $E/(E+\tau)$, mixes in a dispersion term and uses the resulting taumode both for similarity and to build a λ-proximity item graph used across the API.
+This way the taumode score can rely on a synthesis of the characteristics proper of diffusion models and geometric/topological representation of graphs.

 ## Motivation
 From an engineering perspective, there is increasing demand for vector database indices that can spot vector similarities beyond the current available methods (L2 distance, cosine distance, or more complex algorithms like HNSW that requires multiple graphs, or typical caching mechanism requiring hashing).
 New methods to search vector spaces can lead to more accurate and fine-tunable procedures to adapt the search to the specific needs of the domain the embeddings belong to.
 Furthermore, at the moment the most popular embeddigs search algorithms focus on single-vector search that has been prooved having theoretical limits [@Weller:2025].
 Spectral algorithms like `ArrowSpace` can provide a base for multi-vector search by allowing to index sub-vectors of embeddings.